guhilling/citi-workshop-20201102/4.2.8/workshop/modules/module-01-installation/00-prepare-disconnected-installation.md

 [root@services ~]# systemctl status haproxy
 ```

-Now we are able to install our virtual machines for installing openshift cluster
+Now we are able to install our virtual machines for installing openshift cluster.
+The Procedure of the installation is similar to the connected installation.